wuhaozhe/style_avatar/README.md

 # style_avatar
-A repository for generating stylized talking 3D and 3D face
+A repository for generating stylized talking 3D and 3D face.
+This is the repository for paper *Imitating Arbitrary Talking Style for Realistic Audio-Driven Talking Face Synthesis, MM 2021*

 **we are still clearing up the code, a full version of code will be released soon**
 ------